SheIsBukki/bukola/src/blog/post-1.md

 Astro docs are some of the most comprehensive docs I've read, no wonder its rapid adoption compared to some other relatively new JavaScript frameworks.

-**Finally**
+**Finally!**

-The repository for this blog will remain public indefinitely.
 If you want more comprehensive code-rich articles on front-end development, stay tuned!